 In this world of sports and entertainment, several forms of sports were introduced for people to learn and be entertained with.
 Among these sports is table tennis.
 This sport is generally known in that name.
 However, it is also known in other countries in a different name.
 Among these names is ping pong.
 You might have already experienced playing this sport, and even made you feel exhilarated in the end.
 However, do you have any idea about where this sport has started?
 Do you know anything about the history of table tennis?
 If you do not, it is such fortunate that this page is exactly made to tell you that.
 To start with, here is the information that will tell you about where this sport really started.

 In constructing the sport, an endless list of objects being used every day was employed.
 For one, books meant for reading became and served as the net.
 The lids of those empty cigar boxes served as the rackets.
-After a while, these people started using parchment paper and stretched it around the table’s frame.
-As for the balls that had been used, they made used of their resourcefulness very much.
+After a while, these people used parchment paper and stretched it around the table’s frame.
+As for the balls that had been used, they used their resourcefulness very much.
 Thus, they came out with several objects serving as their balls.
-These include balls of string, rubber balls and champagne corks.
+These include balls of string, rubber balls, and champagne corks.

-Tennis and badminton had been popular lawn games since medieval times, so this type of game was a part of the public consciousness.
-Though no single individual receives credit for the “invention” of table tennis, most historians agree that it spread quickly after someone improvised a miniature version of the full scale lawn game when inclement weather kept tennis players indoors.
+Tennis and badminton had been popular lawn games since medieval times, so this game was a part of the public consciousness.
+Though no single individual receives credit for the “invention” of table tennis, most historians agree that it spread quickly after someone improvised a miniature version of the full-scale lawn game when inclement weather kept tennis players indoors.

-Flim-flam, whiff-whaff, and gossima were all early names for table tennis until John Jacques introduced the game to the English masses with the appealing name of Ping Pong.
+Flim-flam, whiff-whaff, and gossima were all early names for table tennis in table tennis history until John Jacques introduced the game to the English masses with the appealing name of Ping Pong.
 This catchy name, which imitated the sounds of the ball striking the table and the calfskin paddles, helped the game soar to popularity.

 The Celluloid Ball

-As the century passed by, table tennis have also undergone several refinement.
-One of those things include with the players using the celluloid balls.
-This started after James Gibb, an English man discovered these balls during his trip in US in 1901.
+As the century passed by, table tennis has also undergone several refinements.
+One of those things includes with the players using the celluloid balls.
+This started after James Gibb, an English man discovered these balls during his trip in the US in 1901.
 After he proved that these balls were the perfect ones to be used in playing the sport, the players immediately adapted usage of celluloid balls.
-In 1903, the use of the lids of cigar box and parchment paper was replaced by E.C Goode with pimpled rubbed to be applied on light wooden ‘blades’ which served as rackets.
-In 1936, after the world championship held in Prague in which 2 defensive players took more than hour completing the contest, it was decided for the net to be lowered to make the game’s pace faster.
+In 1903, the use of the lids of cigar box and parchment paper was replaced by E.C Goode with pimpled rubber to be applied on a light wooden ‘blades’ which served as rackets.
+In 1936, after the world championship held in Prague in which 2 defensive players took more than an hour completing the contest, it was decided for the net to be lowered to make the game’s pace faster.
 Just in 2011, the rules were again changed to enable a faster playing pace.

 Image from wikipedia

-It was during the time when the popularity of the sport started spreading to other countries in Europe and in United States.
+It was during the time in table tennis history when the popularity of the sport started spreading to other countries in Europe and in the United States.
 Asian countries were introduced in this sport through the officers in the British Army who were then holding posts in the places.
 In 1901, the unofficial world championship was held.
 It was in 1927 when the official and also the first world championship took place in London, which was conducted by ITTF.
-The federation was founded in 1926 in Berlin by several countries including England, Austria, India, Germany, Wales, Hungary, Sweden, Denmark and Czechoslovakia.
+The federation was founded in 1926 in Berlin by several countries including England, Austria, India, Germany, Wales, Hungary, Sweden, Denmark, and Czechoslovakia.

 Just a Fad?

-The public gradually tired of ping pong over the next few years as it spread across the European continent, and it seemed as though Ping Pong would be but a passing fad.
+The public gradually tired of ping pong over the next few years as it spread across the European continent, and it appeared Ping Pong would be but a passing fad.
 But in the early 1920s Ping Pong enjoyed a resurgence in popularity in England under its former name, table tennis.
 Shortly thereafter, organizations of players formed across Europe and in Asia, where the game had also grown quickly in popularity.
-These organizations established standardized rules and equipment, and before long, table tennis began to look much more like a bona fide sport than just a leisurely parlor game.
+These organizations established standardized rules and equipment, and before long, table tennis looked much more like a bona fide sport than just a leisurely parlor game.